genomicsITER/RSV/codes/code_Illumina_pipeline.md

 cat ${sequences_dir}/*.aligned-to-${type}.ivar_consensus.fa ${infile} > ${outfile}

-# You upload this multifasta file to Nextclade (https://clades.nextstrain.org/) and select the correct pathogen to run clade assignment, mutation calling, and sequence quality checks.
+# You can upload this multifasta file to Nextclade (https://clades.nextstrain.org/) and select the
+# correct pathogen to run clade assignment, mutation calling, and sequence quality checks.
 ```

 <a name="13"></a>